Roboy/ravestate/README.md

 When using `raveboard.UIContext` instead of `Context`, or `python3 -m raveboard` instead of `python3 -m ravestate`, a real-time visualization of all spikes/activations, as well as a chat window, will be hosted on a configurable port.
+You can find dedicated docs [here](modules/raveboard/README.md).

 The following GIF shows raveboard together with `ravestate_visionio`: